aptos-labs/aptos-core/developer-docs-site/docs/guides/getting-started.md

     ./scripts/dev_setup.sh
     ```

-TODO: ID which OSes this script works on. macOS and Linux only?
-And ask if we can remove the selection verbiage in the output of “Based on your selection, these tools will be included”

 4. Update your current shell environment to run `cargo build` and other Aptos-related commands:

     ```
     source ~/.cargo/env
     ```

-TODO: Find out why this isn’t done by the script, which suggests running `cargo build` immediately.

 5. Optionally, check out a release branch to install an Aptos node: